docbrown1955/marty-public/README.md

 ## Summary

 `MARTY` is a C++ program automating perturbative calculations for beyond the Standard Model scenarios.
-Models can be built using the user interface.
+Models can be built using the C++ user interface.
 For any model, squared amplitudes and Wilson coefficients can be calculated at the tree level or the one-loop level.

 `MARTY` is a code generator.
 Analytical expressions, squared amplitudes or Wilson coefficients are